willofindie/vscode-cssvar/customize-extension.md

 # Customize the Extension

 > Before reading the doc, do keep in mind with more features comes more responsibility :stuck_out_tongue_winking_eye:.
 CSS and Browsers have come a long way, and even the basic CSS has a lot of features now a days.
-The plugin can perfectly work with plain CSS and there is no need for customizations.
+This extension can perfectly work with plain CSS and there is no need for customizations.
 >
 > *Customizations is required for legacy projects which are already heavily dependent on custom CSS Extensions and features provided by various tools like SASS preprocessor and more.*